badsyntax/richardwillis.info/blog/deploy-nextjs-dokku-s3-cloudfront.md

 Some interesting points about this approach:

-- Static assets are copied out of the docker image, instead of running two separate builds, as the Next.js static file hashes don't match when building in different OS environments (even when setting the Next.js build ID).
+- Static assets are copied out of the docker image as the file hashes don't match when building in different OS environments (even when setting the Next.js build ID).
-- `APP_VERSION` is used as the build ID and is set from the release tag
+- `APP_VERSION` is used as the build ID and is set from the GitHub Release tag value